Samuel Clarke: Revised prayer book

-By 1724, Clarke had been pressured to public retract his Nontrinitarian views.
+By 1724, Clarke had been pressured to retract his Nontrinitarian views publicly.
 However, he maintained these beliefs in private.
 That year, Clarke privately altered his copy of the 1662 Book of Common Prayer, deleting Trinitarian formulae and the Athanasian Creed.
 The work went unpublished, though copies were made and his son later donated the original manuscript to the British Library.
 Theophilus Lindsey eventually encountered a copy in the possession of John Disney.
 Lindsey, using Clarke's work as his basis, published his own Unitarian prayer book revision in 1774 and began using it with his Essex Street Chapel congregation.
 In 1785, Lindsey's work was further adapted by James Freeman for use at King's Chapel in Boston, where a ninth edition version is still used.

 Correspondence with Leibniz

 In 1715 and 1716 Clarke had a discussion with Gottfried Leibniz on the principles of natural philosophy and religion, which was cut short when Leibniz died.
 A collection of the papers which passed between them was published in 1717.